-In recent years, plant-based milk alternatives have become incredibly popular.
+In recent years, plant-based milk alternatives like oat milk have become incredibly popular.

-Particularly, oat milk is a good choice for people with allergies or intolerances.
-It’s naturally free of lactose, nuts, soy, and gluten if made from certified gluten-free oats, it’s also suitable for those with gluten-related disorders.
+Oat milk is a good choice for people with certain food allergies and intolerances, as it’s naturally free of lactose, nuts, and soy.
+If made from certified gluten-free oats, it’s also suitable for those with gluten-related disorders.

-Due to its growing popularity, you can find oat milk in most grocery stores or online.
-You can also make it at home and customize it to your taste.
+Due to its growing popularity, you can find it in most grocery stores and online.
+You can also make it yourself at home and customize it to your taste.

-Oat milk is an excellent source of many vitamins and minerals, as well as fiber.
+Oat milk is an excellent source of many vitamins, minerals, and fiber.

-One cup (240 ml) of unsweetened, fortified oat milk by Oatly contains approximately:
+One cup (240 mL) of unsweetened, enriched oat milk by Oatly contains (

 - Calories: 120